 The majority of consumers — 63% — expect personalization to be a standard of service, and 53% feel a brand recognizes them individually when they get exclusive offers.
 Audience development strategies, especially if they use data, can help you get this personal edge and reach your customers on a personal level.

-Audience development asks you to examine all facets of your audience and use that information to reach them effectively and pull in new customers.
-Creating and promoting content is a necessary step in growing an audience and building your brand, but if no one is around to engage with it, it can fall flat.
+Audience development asks you to examine all facets of your target audience and use that information to reach them effectively and pull in new customers.
+Creating and promoting valuable content is a necessary step in growing an audience and building your brand, but if no one is around to engage with it, it can fall flat.
 A significant piece of audience development content strategy is about getting that content seen by the right people.
 Carefully reviewing your audience and learning about them allows you to send content where your target will receive it positively.
 It can help you turn anonymous users into loyal subscribers, repeat purchasers, etc.

 Businesses in virtually every industry know audience engagement is essential to the growth of a company.
 It impacts customer acquisition rates, sales and more.
 While they may seem similar, marketing and audience development have a few subtle differences.